Satisfactory completion of a Stage 6 Life Skills course

 A student will be considered to have satisfactorily completed a course if, in the principal’s view, there is sufficient evidence that the student has:

-- followed the course developed by the Board; and
+- followed the course developed by the NSW Education Standards Authority (NESA); and

 - applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and